zorko-io/zorko-designer/CONTRIBUTING.md

 ### Root `src` folders overview

-`packages/` - contains all reusable utilites, typings etc, organized in a way that it could be exctracted as separates npm module without big effort
+`packages/` - contains all reusable utilises, typings etc, organized in a way that it could be extracted as separates npm module without big effort
+`app/` - top level react components
-`containers/` - all `Containers` see previous sections for more details `components/` - all reusable react components `selectors/` - all `Selectors` over store
+`components/` - all reusable react components `features/` - application's features
-`slices/` - all `Slices`
-`presenters/` - all `Presenters`
 `store/` - contains functions/objects to build Redux store instance

 > Other folder in 'src' are not welcome